 Since the abnormal cells in melanoma create pigment, most of these tumors are black or brown.
 The skin cancer symptoms of melanoma can sometimes be pink, tan or white tumors, according to the American Cancer Society (ACS).

 They’re often found on the chest and back in men and on the legs in women.
 People with darker skin are at lower risk of developing melanoma in these places.
 But melanoma can also appear on the palms, soles, nails and other parts of the body in people with skin of any color.
+"Melanoma is more common on the hands and feet of patients of African descent," said McMichael.

 Causes of melanoma